David-Tu-Nguyen/Power-BI-Projects/Maven-Toys-Analysis/README.md

 Sales analysis of the Maven Toys Chain Stores in Mexico, using SQL and Power BI.

 # 1.Project Background
 **Maven Toys** is a toy store chain with multiple store locations across Mexico.
 The company has transactional data available from January 2022 through September 2023, which includes detailed information about products and store locations.
+[Link data](https://www.mavenanalytics.io/data-playground/mexico-toy-sales?search=toy)

 The leadership team at Maven Toys requires a simple, interactive report that enables them to monitor key business metrics and observe high-level trends.
 This project involves connecting and profiling the data, creating a relational data model, adding calculated measures and fields, and building an interactive report to support data-driven decision-making.